 Proposed text change in Page 411 Line 16~20 of D1.31:

-An EHT beamformee that is a non-AP STA that transmits an EHT Compressed Beamforming/CQI Report frame shall set the Partial BW Info subfield of the EHT MIMO Control field to indicate the range of subcarriers for which compressed beamforming/CQI information is provided.
+An EHT beamformee that transmits an EHT Compressed Beamforming/CQI Report frame sets the Partial BW Info subfield of the EHT MIMO Control field to indicate the range of subcarriers for which compressed beamforming/CQI information is provided.
 The Partial BW Info subfield shall be set to the value of the Partial BW Info subfield of the NDP Announcement frame for the EHT beamformee.

 CID 4430 and 7932